-In the fit and proper assessment undertaken during the reporting period, the central functions, and the Board, collectively met the required standard of maintaining a good working knowledge in each knowledge area, and individually fulfilled the proper requirements.
+In the fit and proper assessment undertaken during the reporting period by the Compliance Function, the central functions, and the Board, collectively met the required standard of maintaining a good working knowledge in each knowledge area, and individually fulfilled the proper requirements.
+Each assessed person completed a detailed questionnaire covering: their qualifications and memberships; relevant skills and experience; good repute and character; independence conflicts of interest and confidentiality; and employment history.
+All the questionnaires were then reviewed and assessed by the Compliance Function.
+A combined competencies assessment was undertaken and filed with Finansinpektionen during 2021.